 Expect anything from a low 10,000 CNY per month to a very comfortable 30,000 CNY per month if you have experience and teaching qualifications.
 Obviously, with full time you’re looking at housing allowance, return flights, health insurance, a transport allowance and lots of other lovely benefits.

 When I arrived I automatically assumed, just like Korea, that teaching adults would bring in the most money.
 This is actually wrong.
 Teaching kids is where the money is at here.
 I went from teaching in Shanghai at a very reputable University to teaching 3 year olds in a Kindergarten.
 I worked longer hours but I’d rather work hard and be paid good money for it.

 Who should I work for?

 The big players here are EF (English First), Wall Street English and Disney English to name a few but with any other country I have taught in, working for the big boys has its problems.
 The pay is low, the care is not the best and there really are better places out there for you.
 Be kind to yourself and find a job that is going to give you a fantastic deal!
 Wondering where to start looking?
-Click on the banner below to get yourself off to a great start!

 Where should I look for work?